owstack/kubernetes/README.md

-# OWStack on GKE with Ambassador API Gateway
+# OWStack on GKE

+Features:
+- Deploy OWStack to Kubernetes on Google Cloud
+- Ambassador API Gateway to expose micro-services as public routes behind a single IP
+- SSL Cert automation for Ambassador via cert-manager and letsencrypt.org
+- Highly-available, redundant, load-balanced services

 ## GKE Setup